SAIKIRANN226/AWS_DevOps_Notes/Terraform/Overview.md

 - In Security groups, we have two names "Name" & "Security group name" what is the difference ?
 - As a module developer, you must output the resources in output.tf file like IDs etc. So that other teams will use it.
-- Now creating all SG's according to the Roboshop Documentation, Mongodb --> Should accept connections from Catalogue & User, what should be the ingress (Security group rule) of mongodb now ?
+- Now creating all Security groups according to the Roboshop Documentation, Mongodb --> Should accept connections from Catalogue & User, what should be the ingress (Security group rule) of mongodb now ?
 Source should be the CatalogueIP & Port 27017, Similarly for User also.
 - Is CatalogueIP is constant everytime ?
 NO! then what should we do ?
 We need to take the ElasticIP which is very costly, because we have 12 Private servers, that means we need to create 12 EIPs.
 If it is Big project, we may need to create thousands of EIPs, this will generate huge bill to the company.